Alexandrine von Hutten-Czapska: Early life

-While it was reported that Louis' children had opposed the match and persuaded their father to annul the marriage, his daughter Princess Victoria denied this and defended her brief stepmother:The evening of my wedding day, my father was privately married in a room in the Schloss to Countess Alexandrine Hutten Chapsky, divorced from M. de Kolemine who, as Russian Charge d'affaires had been two years at Darmstadt with her, the couple separating as soon as the ceremony was over.
+While it was reported that Louis' children had opposed the match and persuaded their father to annul the marriage, his daughter Princess Victoria denied this and defended her brief stepmother:The evening of my wedding day, my father was privately married in a room in the Schloss to Countess Alexandrine Hutten Czapska, divorced from M. de Kolemine who, as Russian Charge d'affaires had been two years at Darmstadt with her, the couple separating as soon as the ceremony was over.
 Influenced, I fancy, by Madame de Kolemine's dread of opposition to the marriage, nobody had been told of it, except his children and prospective sons-in-law.
 Though Louis and Serge were in despair about it, they gave their promise to keep the secret.
 We others quite liked the lady, who was full of attentions towards us, and I hoped my father would feel less lonely when married to a woman he was much in love with.On the next day the secret came out.
 The Prussian family, by order from above, left immediately.
 My Grandmother and Uncle Bertie persuaded my father to have his marriage annulled, as they convinced him, that the lady's past and reputation were such as to make it impossible for his young unmarried daughters, Irene and Alix, to grow up under her care.
 The annulment took place almost immediately, she retaining the title of Graefin Romrod and receiving a large yearly allowance until her death, many years later - she survived Uncle Ernie - though in the meantime she had got married to a Russian diplomat M. de Bacheracht.
 The whole episode was a nine days scandal in the whole of Europe and a painful one to my father and us.